skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > the town a couple of weeks ago.
 >
 > I got confused at how to play this, though.
 Next door at the church,
-> Eomer was telling the priest he'd been a member of a ship bringing
+> Eomier was telling the priest he'd been a member of a ship bringing
 > them supplies for war.
 At the same time, Thu'fir was claiming to be
 > one of the Alidians.
 Everyone in town would have seen the party
 > march into town together just a few minutes ago.